pexip/os-llvm-pex-future/clang/docs/CommandGuide/clang.rst

 .. envvar:: MACOSX_DEPLOYMENT_TARGET

-  If :option:`-mmacosx-version-min` is unspecified, the default deployment target is read from this environment variable.
+  If :option:`-mmacos-version-min` is unspecified, the default deployment target is read from this environment variable.
 This option only affects Darwin targets.

 BUGS
 ----

-To report bugs, please visit <https://bugs.llvm.org/>.
+To report bugs, please visit <https://github.com/llvm/llvm-project/issues/>.
 Most bug reports should include preprocessed source files (use the :option:`-E` option) and the full output of the compiler, along with information to reproduce.